Jacob Rees-Mogg: Environment and climate change

 Rees-Mogg has set out his views on environment and climate change in a number of public documents, articles and interviews.
-He is skeptical of the need to mitigate climate change, instead arguing for adaptation, and believes carbon neutrality targets increase energy prices.
+He is sceptical of the need to mitigate climate change, instead arguing for adaptation, and believes carbon neutrality targets increase energy prices.

 In 2012, Rees-Mogg questioned the scientific consensus on climate change, claiming that the effect of carbon dioxide emissions on the climate "remains much debated".
 According to Fiona Harvey, Rees-Mogg has "many times voiced climate denialism – even to the extent of misrepresenting climate science", highlighting several times he had criticised the Intergovernmental Panel on Climate Change.
 Rees-Mogg was one of 100 MPs who wrote to David Cameron successfully pressurising the government to withdraw subsidies and change planning rules for onshore wind.
 Rees-Mogg is an investor in oil and coal mining through Somerset Capital Management, which he benefits from financially.

 Rees-Mogg blamed "climate alarmism" for rising energy prices in 2013, advocating the continued use of fossil fuels.

 Rees-Mogg suggested in 2017 that environmental regulations could be relaxed, stating: "We could say, if it's good enough in India, it's good enough for here.
 There's nothing to stop that.
 We could take it a very long way ...
 I accept that we're not going to allow dangerous toys to come in from China, we don't want to see those kind of risks.
 But there's a very long way you can go."

 In October 2021, Rees-Mogg said that there was enough time for the UK to do its part to tackle climate change.
 He said the UK had 30 years to reach its target of net zero carbon emissions.
 He stated that parts used for solar energy had fallen in price over the last 20 years, making renewable energy more affordable.
 In April 2022, Rees-Mogg stated that "We need to be thinking about exploiting every last cubic inch of gas from the North Sea.
 We are not going for net zero tomorrow – 2050 is a long way off".